Seymour Fastpitch Association Bylaws

 Oversee the inventory of all SFA equipment

-Work with the director to enlist the necessary help to conduct all summer leagues, which include the following components:
+Work with the president to enlist the necessary help to conduct all summer leagues, which include the following components:

 Parent meeting